Gimme! Gimme! Gimme! (A Man After Midnight): Spanish version

 "¡Dame! ¡Dame! ¡Dame!" is the Spanish-language version of the song.
 The song was released as a single to promote Gracias Por La Música in Latin America and other Spanish-speaking countries.

 Reception

 Critical

 Cash Box called it "another exercise of sparkling euro-pop, with the slightest hint of boogie bottom to give the song an edge."
 Record World noted the track's "captivating chorus hook".

+In 2018, Financial Times described the song as "a masterpiece of Scandinavian frankness" and Abba's "most sexually liberated song".
+The Financial Times also noted that the song had become a gay anthem.

 Commercial

 "Gimme!
 Gimme!
 Gimme!
 (A Man After Midnight)" was another highly successful song for ABBA.
-It hit no. 1 in Belgium, Finland, France, Ireland, and Switzerland, while reaching the top 3 in Austria, West Germany, the United Kingdom, the Netherlands, and Norway.
-It also proved to be ABBA's most successful song in Japan, hitting no. 17.
+It reached no. 1 in Belgium, Finland, France, Ireland, and Switzerland, while reaching the top 3 in Austria, West Germany, the United Kingdom, the Netherlands, and Norway.
+It also proved to be ABBA's most successful song in Japan, reaching no. 17.